-In line with this, Transport for NSW will be running the Bus Flashing Lights Campaign from Monday 4th October – Friday 5th November 2021.
+In line with this, Transport for NSW is running the Bus Flashing Lights Campaign from Monday 29th January – Friday 23rd February 2024.
 Lights flash on buses to warn motorists that buses are picking up and dropping off children.
 By law, a driver must slow down to 40km/h when overtaking or passing a bus displaying flashing lights.

 Lights begin to flash when the bus stops and the doors open, and they keep flashing for about 20 seconds after the doors close.
 Children are most at risk in the minutes after they get off the bus.
 Young children are often unpredictable in their movements.
 They are still developing the skills that help them to judge the direction of sound and the speed and distance of vehicles.

 Sticking to the speed limit and following the road rules in school zones